Home/Fish/Smoked Ling

 Instructions

 2. 2.
-In a bowl, mix the flaked smoked ling, cooked rice, corn, cumin, salt, and pepper.
+In a bowl, mix flaked smoked ling, cooked brown rice, cumin, paprika, salt, and pepper.

 3. 3.
-Stuff the bell pepper halves with the mixture, top with cheese if desired, and bake for 25-30 minutes.
+Stuff the bell pepper halves with the mixture and place them in a baking dish.
+Cover with foil and bake for 25-30 minutes.

 Ingredients